Heterogeneous Domain Adaptation with Positive and Unlabeled Data: Experiments

 The test accuracy results of all compared methods are reported in Table~\ref{main1}, Table~\ref{main2}, and Table~\ref{main3}.
 We also report AUC for Default of credit card clients because the positive ratio is changed to small.
 The best result among compared methods is written in bold.

-Table~\ref{main1} shows the results for Movielens-Netflix and we can see that PADA and $\rm{PADA}_\textit{S}$ outperform all the baseline methods in every setting.
-Specifically, they improve $\rm{COM}_\textit{P}$ using only common features by about 4\% on average and by about 6\% in a particular setting, which is an effect of source-specific and target-specific features.
-Note that DIST also improves $\rm{COM}_\textit{P}$.
-This is because generalization performance is improved by using not only common features but also target-specific features when performing distillation by the soft labels given by $\rm{COM}_\textit{P}$.
-Moreover, PADA and $\rm{PADA}_\textit{S}$ outperform DIST, which indicates that they sucsessfully transfers the source-specific features to the target domain.
+\textit{Movielens-Netflix:} Table~\ref{main1} shows the results for Movielens-Netflix and we can see that PADA and $\rm{PADA}_\textit{S}$ outperform all the baseline methods in every setting.
+Specifically, they improve the first baselines such as PAN using only common features by about 4\% on average and by about 6\% in a particular setting, which is an effect of source-specific and target-specific features.
+Note that DIST also improves PAN.
+This is because the generalization performance is improved by using not only common features but also target-specific features when performing distillation by the soft labels given by PAN.
+Moreover, PADA outperforms DIST, which indicates that they successfully transfers the source-specific features to the target domain.
+Compared to PADA, WADA's performance is modest, as expected.
 We can also observe the positive effect of the soft-labeling by $\rm{PADA}_\textit{S}$ over PADA.
-We also note that the naive HUDA and PU learning combination methods, such as $\rm{DSFT}_\textit{P}^\textit{l}$, $\rm{DSFT}_\textit{P}^\textit{nl}$, and $\rm{SFER}_\textit{P}$, do not work well at all.
+We also note that the naive HUDA and PU learning combination methods, such as $\rm{DSFT}_\textit{l}$, $\rm{DSFT}_\textit{nl}$, and SFER, provide limited performances.
+Unlike DSFT, which does nothing for common features, SFER, which transforms all features, does not work at all.
 This fact is consistent with the difficulty of these methods described in Sec.~\ref{problem}.
+See Sec.~\ref{sec:adaptation} for verification of the effectiveness of PADA by observing the distribution divergence between the positive (or negative) target and source data in the transformed feature space.

-The results for 20-Newsgroups are presented in Table~\ref{main2}.
+\textit{20-Newsgroups:} The results for 20-Newsgroups are presented in Table~\ref{main2}.
 In this dataset, we can observe the positive effect of DSFT.
-In the setting C-S, for example, $\rm{DSFT}_\textit{P}^\textit{nl}$ improves $\rm{COM}_\textit{P}$ by 5\%.
-Overall, however, its improvement over $\rm{COM}_\textit{P}$ is modest.
-Although the improvement of PADA over $\rm{COM}_\textit{P}$ is also modest, the soft-labeling of $\rm{PADA}_\textit{S}$ is considerably effective in this dataset, outperforming the baseline methods in almost all settings.
+In the setting C-S, for example, $\rm{DSFT}_\textit{nl}$ improves PAN by 5\%.
+Overall, however, its improvement over PAN is modest.
+Although the improvement of PADA over PAN is also modest, the soft-labeling of $\rm{PADA}_\textit{S}$ is considerably effective in this dataset, outperforming the baseline methods in almost all settings.
 We note that at most three iterations of soft labeling in $\rm{PADA}_\textit{S}$ were sufficient.
+We finally mention that WADA does not work well at all in this dataset.